OID Repository

 21. Which information is necessary to apply for an OID?

-b) the name and contact information of the organization that proposed the entry;
+c) the name and contact information of the organization that proposed the entry (usually it is the "First registration authority" for the requested OID);

 23. What is the difference between the first and current Registration Authorities that appear in the description of some OIDs?
 What is their duty?